-The family of Jared Kushner, the First Son-in-Law, lost $400 million financing from a Chinese company in a deal with that would have violated federal ethics rules.
+The family of Jared Kushner, the Former-First Son-in-Law of the Trump clan, lost $400 million financing of 666 Fifth Avenue from a Chinese company in a deal with that would have violated federal ethics rules.
 Kushner’s financial triage included meeting with Russian banker/envoy Sergey Gorkev, now under investigation by federal authorities.
 From a failed attempt to peddle influence to save an upside-down real estate venture, to a spectacularly autocratic design, Zaha Hadid’s 666 Fifth Avenue captures the Trumpian moment, in all it’s bejeweled phallic grandeur that the Bible’s Revelations warned us about.

 666 Fifth Avenue Is the Perfect Symbol for the Trump Era

 “So-and-so stands to make a fortune [if only there weren’t those pesky rules].”

 It’s a routine objection about the conflicts of interest that have framed the early days of the Trump administration.
 From President Donald Trump’s potential infractions of the Emoluments Clause to the efforts by his family members to cash in on the presidency, the outcry is so familiar that it’s an exhausted chorus.

 But Jared Kushner really did stand to make a fortune.
 The deal that Trump’s son-in-law and White House advisor were structuring with Chinese investors for the redevelopment of a poorly performing Manhattan office property promised a windfall of hundreds of millions for Kushner Companies.
 This, despite the fact that New York faces a glut of office supply and rising vacancies.
 Alas, the deal folded under scrutiny.